vaibhav423/compet_exm_quiz/README.md

 maybe train ai with the questions and answer ?

-the scraped data is insane , has more statistical like weightage per year , topics wise segregation , ettc etc . so u could this in some way ?
+the scraped data is insane , has more statistical like data weightage per year , topics wise segregation , ettc etc . so u could this in some way ?